arianaraghi/RoboFundsTest/README.md

 **Note: Please consider that the project doesn't work.
 Since the API providers need active accounts to provide the API we need, and the JavaScript code needs deployed contract and is not completed yet.**

 This repository is built for test tasks of RoboFunds startup.
-The task codes can be found in `src` folder based on the number of the task.
+The task codes can be found in `src/Contracts` folder based on the number of the task.

 **Task 1:** Create a decentralized oracle that provides data to smart contracts on Fantom blockchain.

 In this task I provided a full Oracle for market data, weather, traffic data, and live soccer scores.
 Also, as I mentioned in this specific contract, I recommend having different contracts for different types of API calls.
 This is because not only the contract deployment fee is reduced for each of them, it reduces the complexity of working with the contract.
 Also, if we need to deploy the contracts in different steps of the project, having different contracts help us fulfill this without extra labor.
 Therefore, I decided to provide different contracts for the different data.
 The market data contract also helps me to fulfill the second task.

-I should mention that I used ChainLink's [Single Word Responce for HTTP GET request]:(https://docs.chain.link/any-api/get-request/examples/single-word-response/).
+I should mention that I used ChainLink's [Single Word Responce for HTTP GET request](https://docs.chain.link/any-api/get-request/examples/single-word-response/).
 Because ChainLink doesn't support any data other than cryptocurrency market data (and some FX and commodity data), I needed to make direct API calls to some data providers in other fields like the weather data.
 This is why I used ChainLink as somewhat a middleman for my requests.
 Also, if we have many data requests like many DeFi platforms such as Aave and Curve, we can design our own Oracle using ChainLink's open source codes to get rid of the LINK fee that we have to give the ChainLink's nodes.

 **Task 2:** Create a smart contract that can analyze real-time market data on Fantom blockchain.